hailelagi/hailelagi.com/content/writing/stitch-fs.md

 Filesystems seem like such **a fundamental abstraction**, an idea so pervasive to any computer, it's important to appreciate it's an _invention_.
 What do sophisticated filesystems old and new alike: **zfs**[^1], **xfs**[^2], **ffs**[^3] and [ext4](https://www.kernel.org/doc/html/v4.20/filesystems/ext4/index.html) really do? why are there so many? what are some of the _key ideas and design tradeoffs?_ what are the _workloads?_

-To explore these questions I made [a filesystem over object storage](https://github.com/hailelagi/flubber):
+To explore some these questions I made [a filesystem over object storage](https://github.com/hailelagi/flubber):
 <script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>

 To understand any abstraction and its composition we begin not by looking at the implementation we look at the _interfaces_ and _primitives_.

 ## storage
 At the bottom, [somewhere](https://cloud.google.com/docs/geography-and-regions), in the long lost, cold, and distant datacenter, there must exist some _physical media_ which will hold data we conveniently call a 'block'.
-It could be a Hard Disk Drive, Solid State Drive, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_.
+It could be a hard disk drive, solid state drive, [tape](https://aws.amazon.com/storagegateway/vtl/) or something else, [what interface does this physical media present?](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf) It's exposed over many _protocols_:

 ![simplified sketch of file system layering](/sketch_fs.svg)

 <p class="subtext" style="font-size: 0.8em; color: #666;"> An important theme here is the _compositional_ almost recursive nature of storage interfaces, this comes up again and again and again. :) </p>

-A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based solid state drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) (or if you're lucky EC2's generic NVMe interface or a protocol like NVMe express) and then many generic block interfaces, there are quite a few layers to experiment with, what we need is a block device abstraction, but which one?
+A hard disk drive exposes a "flat" address space to read or write, the smallest atomic unit is a sector (e.g 512-byte block) and flash based solid state drives expose a unit called a "page" to which we can issue read or write "commands" [†1] above which are the intricacies of [_drivers_](https://lwn.net/Kernel/LDD3/) or if you're lucky [EC2's generic NVMe interface](https://docs.aws.amazon.com/ebs/latest/userguide/nvme-ebs-volumes.html) or a protocol like [NVMe express](https://nvmexpress.org/) :) and then the many layers of generic block interfaces, which to experiment with? what we need is a block device abstraction, but which one?

 1. [the linux kernel block interface](https://linux-kernel-labs.github.io/refs/heads/master/labs/block_device_drivers.html#overview)
 2. [ublk](https://spdk.io/doc/ublk.html)